WDI-SEA/interview-questions/readme.md

 Testing one isolated part versus the whole code.

 What is the purpose of a code style linting tool?
-Lints analyze code for errors like misspellings - useful for Javascript
+Lints analyze code for errors like misspellings - useful for Javascript to make sure your code looks as good as possible.

 What is End-to-end (E2E) testing?
 How can it be implemented in frameworks like Angular and Rails?
 Checking if every part of the code works from the user end as expected from beginning to final part of the page.
 Can vary between seeded data and using a real server.